DMV Rejecting Electronic Checks for Car Registration and Adding Late Fees

 When it comes to renewing her car’s registration, Jordan Carrillo avoids going to the DMV.

-“The lines take forever.
-No one wants to spend their day at the DMV,” she said.
+“The lines take forever," Carrillo said.
+No one wants to spend their day at the DMV."

-So Carrillo skipped the lines and renewed her registration online.
-She paid using an electronic check.
+When she had to renew her registration, Carrillo skipped the lines and renewed her registration online by using an electronic check.

-“I input my information, double, triple checked my bank account numbers to make sure everything was correct,” she said.
+“I input my information, double, triple checked my bank account numbers to make sure everything was correct,” she recalled.

 Get Southern California news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC LA newsletters.

 The DMV website confirmed her payment right away.
-But weeks later, DMV told Carrillo that her check had bounced, and it tacked on nearly $200 in late fees.
+But weeks later, the agency told Carrillo that her check had bounced, and it tacked on nearly $200 in late fees.

-“I was really confused because I had no overdraft fees at my bank, the money was in there, I even contacted the bank and they said DMV hadn’t attempted a charge,” she said.
+“I was really confused because I had no overdraft fees at my bank.
+The money was in there.
+I even contacted the bank, and [it] said DMV hadn’t attempted a charge,” she said.

-So what’s going on?
-It appears the DMV is messing up.
-It confirmed to the I-Team that there are thousands of instances where it confirmed a payment, but later rejected it.
+The issue may be stemming from the DMV itself.
+The department confirmed to the I-Team that there are thousands of instances where it confirmed a payment but later rejected it.
 It then sent “demand payment” letters to some of those drivers – 30,000 in 2022, and nearly 40,000 last year.

 The DMV said about 60% of the rejections were valid because the driver entered the wrong account information on the website.
 But DMV didn’t have an explanation for the rest of them.